lenchsam/UnityMultiplayer/README.md

 ### Requirements

  - Unity 6000.0.19f1
- - Visual Studio Code (or
+ - Visual Studio Code (or your preferred IDE)

 ### Setup
  1. Clone the repository.